Bobelaine Audubon Sanctuary

 Directions

-From Marysville/Yuba City: Take Hwy 99 south to just past the old Dingville sign, then turn left on Laurel Avenue.
+From Marysville/Yuba City: Take Hwy 99 South to just past the old Dingville sign, then turn left on Laurel Avenue.

 Once on Laurel Avenue, drive east about 0.75 miles until you reach an "End" sign and “Not a County Road” sign.
 Beyond this point the road is on private land.
 Please drive slowly across the heavy duty tread grate.
 Continue on until you reach the "Bobelaine Audubon Sanctuary" sign, parking lot, kiosk and metal barn.